elastos/-Elastos.Net.Hive.DevGuide-/sdks-1/java/build-and-install.md

 ### Glide

-Just add the following snippet scripts into the dependencies items build.gradle:
+Just add the following snippet scripts into the dependency item in build.gradle:

 ```
 dependencies {